tim50687/FlexFolio/README.md

 # Flexfolio - Social Fitness Platform

-# Description
+## Description

-Flexfolio is designed to be a platform and portfolio for having fun working out and exercising with friends while tracking a personalized fitness journey.
-The platform will foster fun and motivation around sharing fitness progress.
-The database will store information on each user and the workouts they create.
-Users are required to login with a unique email and password and are then assigned a unique ID number and registration date.
-To enhance their profile, users may upload a headshot, recorded with a unique URL and upload date.

-Each user is then given the option to create and/or join any number of interest-based groups focused on roommates, family, or workout buddies.
-Each group is given a unique ID, group photo and is defined by name, description, date created and is also given a unique group passcode used to invite users to join, facilitating community-building around shared interests.
-After each user joins a group, they can make many posts about fitness achievements with images and captions.
-Each post is open to many likes and comments from other users, fostering interaction and motivation.
-Each comment is associated with the user who authored it and is related to the post.
-Each like given to a post is attributed to the user who admired the post and the post itself.
-Users can only make posts within their joined groups, making them visible to all members of those groups.
-To promote camaraderie and healthy competition, the platform allows users to log their workouts with detailed exercise information, including sets, repetitions, and the workout's date.
+Flexfolio is a social fitness platform that allows users to track and share their fitness journey in a fun and interactive way.
+Designed to foster motivation and community, users can join interest-based groups, create and share workout posts, and engage with others through likes and comments.

+## Features

+- **User Authentication:** Secure login with email and password.
+- **Profile Customization:** Users can upload headshots and personalize their profiles.
+- **Group Interaction:** Create or join multiple groups based on interests.
+- **Fitness Posting:** Share workout achievements with images and captions.
+- **Community Engagement:** Like and comment on posts within groups.
+- **Workout Logging:** Track workouts with details like sets, reps, and dates.

 ## Prerequisites
 To run this project, you will need to have the following installed: